BUCK WEAR, INC. SOCIAL COMPLIANCE POLICY

 CODE OF CONDUCT SOCIAL COMPLIANCE AUDIT POLICY

 It is Buck Wear’s policy to monitor every facility that is involved in the manufacture of a Buck Wear branded product, and brands for which Buck Wear is licensed to produce.
 This includes all finished goods factories.
 Audits will also eventually encompass cutting facilities, sewing plants, screen printers, embroiderers, laundries, packaging locations, and raw material suppliers.

 Absolutely no production can be performed in a new facility until a factory inspection has taken place.
 Production includes samples that are regularly produced at the same location as well as bulk orders.
 Violation of this policy can result in the termination of any existing contracts or licensing agreements.

 These assessments are designed to ensure that, at a minimum, all facilities manufacturing our products comply with our strict Code of Conduct, local and international laws, and the codes which we adhere to, including those set forth by the Worldwide Responsible Accredited Production (WRAP) and the Fair Labor Association (FLA).
-All the aforementioned codes and standards include strict provisions with regards to forced and child labour such as human trafficking and slavery.
+All the aforementioned codes and standards include strict provisions with regards to forced and child labor such as human trafficking and slavery.
 When external suppliers are used, they must also adhere to these codes.
 This is a requirement for conducting business with Buck Wear, Inc.